 Let’s Talk Home Inspection

-Bringing in a trained professional post offer acceptance is always recommended.
-A home inspection can prevent unwanted surprises and costly repairs down the road, while ensuring the safety of you and your family.
+Because the home has been presented to accentuate its highlights and shadow its flaws, bringing in a trained professional after an offer has been accepted is always recommended.
+A home inspection can prevent unwanted surprises and costly repairs down the road while ensuring the safety of you and your family.

-Post-inspection, you can finally rest assured knowing the home is safe and ready to be purchased.
+Post-inspection, you can rest assured knowing the home is safe and ready to be purchased.

 Finding A Home Inspector

-If the seller has gone the extra step to get the home inspection prior to sale, it’s still important to do your due diligence.
-Not wanting to accept the sellers inspection report at face value is completely acceptable.
-Be mindful you have the option to find your own inspector(s).
+If the seller has taken the extra step to inspect the home before the sale, it’s still important to do your due diligence as a buyer.
+Not wanting to accept the seller’s inspection report at face value is entirely fair.

-Once you get the all clear from the inspector, you might be tempted to start buying furniture for your new home.
-But, pumping the breaks is almost always a good idea until your loan closes.
+Once you get the notes and final report from the inspector, you might be tempted to start buying furniture for your new home.
+But pumping the breaks is almost always a good idea until your loan closes.